My Antonio: Episode 2 (First aired on August 23, 2009)

 Everyone is still buzzing over the shock of Tully's arrival.
-But the shock turns to horror, as Sarah has an emotional breakdown in the middle of the night.
-Antonio seeks out Tully and they have their first conversation after being estranged for nearly 20 years.
+But the shock turns into horror, as Sarah has an emotional breakdown in the middle of the night.
+Antonio seeks out Tully, and they have their first conversation after being estranged for nearly 20 years.
 Tully begs for a second chance.
-Antonio doesn't trust her motives for being here but reluctantly agrees to let her stay.
+Antonio doesn't trust her motives for being here, but reluctantly agrees to let her stay.